 More stabby than a dark alley on payday

 I was looking for hikes east of Yarnell for summer 2015, and in the course of scanning FS Topo, I noticed this location.
 I had planned to make a loop of this and nearby Camp Bird Mine, but off-trail was extremely stabby, so I settled for doing this alone.
 Combining the two sites, plus checking various nearby springs, would make for a more satisfying distance and AEG.

 I tried googling for info on who, or what, Paxton was, but Google was no help.
 If there is a historical record, it is buried in a dusty library archive.

-The hike itself is about 2/3 on jeep trail, and 1/3 in a sandy wash.
+The hike itself is about 2/3 on a jeep trail and 1/3 in a sandy wash.
 You could get up to Ridges Spring with 4WD, high clearance, and a bit of skill, but lacking that should hike in.

-I spent a good bit of time, and haemoglobin, exploring around Paxton Place.
-There may be other stuff, but this is all I found: Two dry cement tanks, what looked like a mini mill wall, two foundations and some wall overlooking the wash (along with what looked like glass from a shattered window), and just a bit up hill, another bit of foundation, which was inlaid with decorative rocks.
+I spent a good bit of time and hemoglobin exploring around Paxton Place.
+There may be other stuff, but this is all I found: Two dry cement tanks, what looked like a mini-mill wall, two foundations and some wall overlooking the wash (along with what looked like glass from a shattered window), and just a bit uphill, another bit of foundation, which was inlaid with decorative rocks.
 The two nearby mine features -- a shaft and an adit -- were collapsed almost to unrecognizability.
 There are tailings everywhere.
-I did not see any obvious minerals, but there was quite a bit of granite, many instances having shiney gold flecks (doubtless gold in color only).
-Still, there might be some interesting minerals about.
-Otherwise, time to head back to the TH.
+I did not see any obvious minerals, but there was quite a bit of granite, many instances having shiny gold flecks (doubtless gold in color only).
+Still, there might be some interesting minerals about—otherwise, time to head back to the TH.